 - Vocational training and toolkits for in-demand skills such as beekeeping, silkworm rearing and motorcycle repair.
 Farming productivity in Afghanistan has fallen by half during 30 years of near-continuous war.

 - Shari’a-friendly microfinance.
 Profitable lending is prohibited by Islamic law, causing most microfinance institutions to avoid Afghanistan.
 To help plug the gap we’re bringing our successful Enterprise Incubation Fund to the country.

 As always, the need to boost women’s economic empowerment remains urgent – particularly in a country where 60 to 80 percent of marriages are forced and violence against women is on the rise.
-That’s why we’re increasing our female participation rate to 70 percent –significantly higher than both the national female labor participation rate, 16 percent, and the target of 35 percent set by the Afghan government for aid programs.
+That’s why we’re increasing our female participation rate to 70 percent –significantly higher than both the national female labour participation rate, 16 percent, and the target of 35 percent set by the Afghan government for aid programmes.
 (We target 30 percent men as a means to build trust and, ultimately, work with women.)